jxpeng98/Typst-CV-Resume/CV/.typst-preview.example.typ

 #import "typstcv.typ": *
-// TODO: add more bibstyle and try to use yaml and xml to replace json
+// Remember to set the fonttype in `typstcv.typ`

 #main(
 name: [#lorem(2)], //name:"" or name:[]